thesolbaker/PumpFun-Bundler/README.md

 2. Purchase the script

-3. Navigate to the project directory:
+3. Install the necessary dependencies:
     ```bash
-    cd pumpfun-launcher
-    ```
-4. Install the necessary dependencies:
-    ```bash
     yarn install
     ```
-5. Edit the config file:
+4. Edit the config file:
     ```plaintext
     SOLANA_RPC_URL=<your-rpc>

     Dev Payer = <your-dev-private-key-bs58>
     Fee Payer PRIVATE_KEY = <your-fee-private-key-bs58>
     ```
-6. Generate your wallets then automatically send SOL to the different wallets using our easy system
+5. Generate your wallets then automatically send SOL to the different wallets using our easy system

-7. Run the application and be the first 25 buyers of your token:
+6. Run the application and be the first 25 buyers of your token:
     ```bash
     node main.js
     ```

-## Usage

-1. Go to the configure.js file and fill out the details in there (Fee payer private key, Deployer private key, and RPC URL)
-2. Disperse customized amounts to your 24 extra wallets
-3. Launch
-4. Profit